Wedding Photography Timeline

 Ending the Evening

 As the celebration winds down into the evening and folks really cut loose and have fun, we love to be part of that!
-Shooting dancing and partying is always a blast and Christian and I love getting out there and capturing those moments.
+Shooting dancing and partying is always a blast and we love getting out there and capturing those moments.
 We tend to find an hour or so of coverage here does the trick.